kaichimomose/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Mike met the Unicorn King who granted him magic powers.

+Mike has gone to Unicorn world, and he never come back...
 The end.

 ## Cast